How are Matric Final Marks Calculated - A Complete Guide

 Example Calculations for Matric Marks and Points

-Let’s examine a hypothetical scenario to understand better the matric score and how it applies to the APS score.
-For example, a student in their final year of matric wants to pursue a bachelor of Hospitality Management.
+Let’s examine a hypothetical scenario to better understand the matric score and how it applies to the APS score.
+For example, a student in their final year of matric wants to pursue a Bachelor of Hospitality Management.

 Suppose, per their research, they find that they require an APS score of 26 in mathematics and 28 in mathematics literacy.
 Additionally, they will also need to score a 6 in English.
 This is how they could calculate their matric points: